-In the SPOTLIGHT clinical study, nausea and vomiting: - Were the most common AEs when VYLOY was given with mFOLFOX6 (majority were grades 1 $\uptheta$ 2) - Nausea and vomiting were managed by infusion rate guidelines, infusion interruptions, and the use of antiemetics - Occurred more often in the first cycle - Nausea and vomiting have been confirmed as important identified risks.
+In the SPOTLIGHT clinical study, nausea and vomiting:

+- Were the most common AEs when VYLOY (zolbetuximab-clzb) was given with mFOLFOX6 (majority were Grades 1 & 2)1 - Nausea and vomiting were managed by infusion rate guidelines, infusion interruptions, and the use of antiemetics2 - Occurred more often in the first cycle1 - Nausea and vomiting have been confirmed as important identified risks.
 Adverse events, graded according to NCI CTCAE v4.03, were monitored throughout the trial and for 90 days after treatment discontinuation.
 Adverse event preferred terms were defined according to the Medical Dictionary for Regulatory Activities terminology version 25.0.
 Grade 4 nausea is not defined in Common Terminology Criteria for Adverse Events v4.03 and was determined and managed at investigator discretion.
 These data are not generalizable and cannot be used to predict adverse event outcomes.
 These data are from the safety analysis set (SAS) in a Phase 3, global, randomized, multicenter trial (VYLOY + mFOLFOX6: n=279; Placebo + mFOLFOX6: n=278).
 The results presented are provided only as descriptive clinical information.

-$^{}$ The onset day in the onset interval was defined as the date of onset minus the date of first dose plus 1.
-Treating nausea and vomiting If a patient is experiencing nausea and/or vomiting prior to administration of VYLOY, the symptoms should be resolved to Grade <1 before administering the first infusion.
-During/after infusion Manage patients during and after infusion with antiemetics or fluid replacement.
-Interrupt the infusion, or permanently discontinue VYLOY based on severity (see Prescribing Information for more details).
-Other advice on antiemetics
+The onset day in the onset interval was defined as the date of onset minus the date of first dose plus 1.

+Managing nausea and vomiting

+According to NCCN Clinical Practice Guidelines (NCCN Guidelines[®]) for Antiemesis, when treating patients who have cancer7:

+- Prevention of nausea/vomiting is the goal - Choice of antiemetic(s) used should be based on the emetic risk of the therapy, prior experience with antiemetics, and patient factors

+This is a summary of relevant portions of the NCCN Guidelines[®].
+Please see the full NCCN Guidelines for Antiemesis at NCCN.org.

+During/after infusion

-GET PRESCRIPTION APPROVAL so that antiemetics are readily available (during infusion and at home)
+Manage patients during and after infusion with antiemetics or fluid replacement.
+Interrupt the infusion, or permanently discontinue VYLOY based on severity (see Prescribing Information for more details).1 so that antiemetics are readily available (during infusion and at home).

+Other advice on antiemetics1

+GET PRESCRIPTION APPROVAL

-REMIND PATIENTS TO TAKE antiemetics on time as prescribed
+REMIND PATIENTS TO TAKE

+antiemetics on time as prescribed.

-REMIND PATIENTS TO REFILL their antiemetic prescriptions
+REMIND PATIENTS TO REFILL their antiemetic prescriptions.

 TIP: Remind patients to tell their healthcare provider about all the medicines they take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 This information is for informational purposes only and is not meant to replace the advice of a healthcare professional.